 Other locally-born sailors of the 15th century include João Velho who first charted the mouth of the mighty River Congo and João Álvares Fagundes who mapped the shores of Newfoundland and Nova Scotia for Portuguese cod fishermen.

-In the 16th century, Viana was so wealthy and prosperous that King Manuel I decided to build a square for festivals and other forms of municipal merry-making.
+In the 16th century, Viana (as it is known by the locals) was so wealthy and prosperous that King Manuel I decided to build a square for festivals and other forms of municipal merry-making.

 Viana was later granted city status in 1847 by Queen Maria II as a reward for the loyalty of the Commander of the Castle.
 It had been besieged by the forces of the Count of Antas who rose against the Cabrais during the Patuleia Civil War.
 The commander then travelled to Lisbon and gave the key of the castle to the royal sovereign.
 She elevated Viana to a city and changed its name from Viana da Foz do Lima to Viana do Castelo.